Today is a good day.

 Not sure where the WordPress cache is stored?

-If you’re using a plugin – which you should – then the cache is usually stored somewhere in the wp-content folder on your web host’s server, which your WordPress consultant at Emily Journey & Associates can help you find.
+If you’re using a plugin – which you should – then the cache is usually stored in the wp-content folder on your web host’s server, which your website manager at Emily Journey & Associates can help you find.

 Google cache and using Incognito